 A. Yes.
-We charge $75 for NFA transfers.
-There is an additional $50 fee for fingerprinting for transfers.
+We charge $100 for NFA transfers.
+There is an additional $30 fee for photos and fingerprinting for transfers.

-Q. Will silencers and SBR's be available on the web site?
+Q. Can I buy silencers and SBR's on the web site?

-A. We will have our inventory and prices on the web site.
+A. Yes.
 We will only allow purchases for in store pick up or transfer to another NFA dealer.

 Q. Do I need to make an appointment or just show up?